This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Rainy season: November – April

-My favorite time to visit Bali, Lombok and the Gilis are February through May, except for Easter.
-Then it’s still green from the rainy season and mostly nice weather in my experience.
+My favorite time to visit Bali, Lombok and the Gilis are February through May (except Easter) when it’s still green from the rainy season and mostly nice weather in my experience.

 Gili T comes to life after sundown, especially the east coast where most of the bars are located.
 The “party strip” serves up all kinds of entertainment and music, so you can keep it going into the early hours.
 The west coast, also called the “sunset side”, is where you can kick back and enjoy the sunset in a more relaxed atmosphere.